 The Abdy baronets of Felix Hall

-Abdy, Anthony (1579-1640), clothworker and East India merchant of London.
-Born 1579, seventh and youngest child of Roger Abdy (d.
-1595) and his wife Mary, daughter of Richard White of Hutton (Essex); baptised All Hallows, Bread St., London, 18 October 1579.
-Alderman of London; sheriff of London, 1630-31; appointed director of East India Co., 1617 and deputy governor, 1639; member of the Worshipful Company of Clothworkers (master, 1632).
-Married 14 August 1610 St Mary Aldermary London, Abigail (d.
-1640), youngest daughter of Sir Thomas Campbell, kt. (q.v.), (ironmonger and Governor of the East India Company, Lord Mayor of London in 1609-10) and had issue:
+Abdy, Anthony (1579-1640).
+Seventh and youngest child of Roger Abdy (d.
+1595) and his wife Mary, daughter of Richard White of Hutton (Essex), baptised at All Hallows, Bread St., London, 18 October 1579.
+Clothworker and East India merchant of London; appointed director of East India Co., 1617 and deputy governor, 1639; member of the Worshipful Company of Clothworkers (master, 1632).
+Alderman of London; sheriff of London, 1630-31.
+He married, 14 August 1610 St Mary Aldermary London, Abigail (d.
+1640), youngest daughter of Sir Thomas Campbell, kt., ironmonger, Governor of the East India Company and Lord Mayor of London in 1609-10, and had issue:

-(1) Sir Anthony Thomas Abdy (c.1720-75) (q.v.);
+(3) Sir Anthony Thomas Abdy (1721-75) (q.v.);

-(4) Rev. Stotherd Abdy (1728-73), born 15 and baptised 28 July 1728; educated at St John's College, Cambridge (admitted 1745; BA 1748/9; MA 1752); ordained deacon, 1750 and priest, 1752; rector of Theydon Garnons and Stapleford Tawney (Essex); prebendary of St Paul's Cathedral, 1771; Archdeacon of Essex, 1771-73; married 1st*, 1752, Theodosia (d.
+(6) Rev. Stotherd Abdy (1728-73), born 15 and baptised 28 July 1728; educated at St John's College, Cambridge (admitted 1745; BA 1748/9; MA 1752); ordained deacon, 1750 and priest, 1752; rector of Theydon Garnons and Stapleford Tawney (Essex); prebendary of St Paul's Cathedral, 1771; Archdeacon of Essex, 1771-73; married 1st*, 1752, Theodosia (d.
 1758), daughter of Sir Robert Abdy, 3rd bt., of Albyns (Essex), and 2nd, 7 August 1759, Harriott (d.
-1773), daughter of Peyton Altham of Mark Hall, Latton (Essex), but died without issue, 5 April 1773;
+1792), daughter of Peyton Altham of Mark Hall, Latton (Essex), but died without issue, 5 April 1773;

-(5) Sir William Abdy (1732-1803), (q.v.);
+(7) Sir William Abdy (1732-1803), (q.v.);

-(6) Ann Hester Abdy (1734-1805/6), baptised at Chobham, 3 January 1734/5; married, 1770, Charles Nalson Cole (1723-1804) of the Middle Temple, legal antiquary and registrar of the Bedford Level Corporation, and literary executor of his friend Soame Jenyns; lived at Edward Street, Cavendish Square, London and at Sunninghill (Berks); died at her home in London, 27 December 1805; will proved 1 February 1806.
+(8) Ann Hester Abdy (1734-1805), baptised at Chobham, 3 January 1734/5; married, 1770, Charles Nalson Cole (1723-1804) of the Middle Temple, legal antiquary and registrar of the Bedford Level Corporation, and literary executor of his friend Soame Jenyns; lived at Edward Street, Cavendish Square, London and at Sunninghill (Berks); died at her home in London, 27 December 1805; will proved 1 February 1806.

-He died 18 January 1750.
+He died 18 January and was buried at Chobham, 21 January 1749/50.
 His wife died 6 April 1743.

 The Abdy baronets of Albyns and Moores